jordanbalto/csm-abtest-docs/docs/index.md

 Please refer to the remaining sections of this documentation for specifics relevant to each step listed above.

-Example reports can be accessed by clicking on an examples listed in the sidebar.
+Example reports can be accessed by clicking on one of the examples listed in the sidebar.